 Penny George Institute for Health and Healing

 The Penny George Institute for Health and Healing at Abbott Northwestern Hospital provides complementary therapies and integrative medicine.
-In addition to testing new models of care, the institute has been providing hospital-based clinical experiences for students in NWHSU’s College of Acupuncture and Oriental Medicine and School of Massage Therapy since 2005.
+In addition to testing new models of care, the institute has been providing hospital-based clinical experiences for students in NWHSU’s College of Acupuncture and Chinese Medicine and School of Massage Therapy since 2005.

 Regions Hospital is a Level 1 trauma center and 454-bed nonprofit hospital in St. Paul where NWHSU students provide massage therapy to inpatients and to outpatients receiving infusion therapy.